-Your rating is based on the average number of post-trip stars riders gave you (the most recent 500 rated trips or the total number of rated trips you’ve taken if you have less than 500).
-While you have the chance to improve over time, there’s a minimum average rating in each city.
-Uber will alert you if your rating is approaching this limit.
-If your average rating continues to fall below the minimum, you will lose access to your account.
+Your driver’s rating is based on the average number of stars out of 5 that your last 500 passengers have given you.
+While you can improve your rating over time, there is a minimum rating that you must maintain to continue driving in most cities.
+Uber will alert you if your rating is close to this minimum.
+If your rating falls below the minimum, you may lose access to your account.

-Can I still be an Uber driver if I don’t have a car?
+Can I be an Uber driver if I don’t have a vehicle?

-Even if you don’t have a car you own, you can still become an Uber driver.
-Uber can help you rent or lease one in certain areas.
+Even if you don’t have a vehicle of your own, you may still be able to become an Uber driver-partner.
+Uber may help you rent or lease a vehicle in certain areas.
 Check out Uber Xchange for details.

-With Uber’s leasing program, drivers pay $2,000 to begin leasing a car.
-Uber then deducts regular payments from the drivers’ paychecks.
-This lending program, however, locks you into Uber and actually costs more than a traditional lease.
-That’s why it is recommended to have your own car if you wish to become a fulltime Uber driver.
+With Uber’s leasing program, driver-partners pay $2,000 to begin leasing a car.
+Uber then deducts regular payments from the driver-partners’ earnings.
+However, this lending program commits you to Uber and generally costs more than a traditional lease over time.

 Do I need to purchase commercial insurance?

-Uber only requires you to have personal auto insurance (except in New York City wherein a commercial insurance is required).
-Once you accept a ride, you are provided additional commercial insurance by Uber.
+Uber only requires you to have personal auto insurance (except in New York City where commercial insurance is required).
+Once you accept a ride, you are covered by additional Uber-provided commercial insurance.
 This coverage ends once you close the Uber Driver app.

 How do I pay taxes as an Uber driver?

-Uber drivers are classified as independent contractors.
-Therefore, your taxes are not withheld by the federal or state government.
-So it is your responsibility to file taxes (generally using a Schedule C) at the end of each year.
-Visit the Tax Information tab on your partner dashboard to learn everything you need to file your taxes as an independent contractor.
+Uber driver-partners are classified as independent contractors.
+Therefore, no taxes are withheld by the federal or state government.
+It’s your responsibility to file your taxes at the end of each year, generally using a Schedule C.